tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 :::

-::: callout-note
+::: {.callout-note style="color:gray" appearance="simple"}
 ## Observations

 This data shows the distribution of variables across several years.

 -   This spread suggests there is a lot of value in interpreting this data by year.

     -   How do different regions compare to each other?
-What can be said about the rate of progress towards reducing the amount of deaths over the 30 years of data records?
+What can be said about the rate of progress towards reducing the number of deaths over the 30 years of data records?

     -   Can environmental factors be considered?
-N. America has a lot of rich natural resources and mild climates that, among other factors, has enabled its success in terms of providing humanitarian needs to a large population.
+N. America has a lot of rich natural resources and mild climates that, among other factors, have enabled its success in terms of providing humanitarian needs to a large population.

         -   areas where temperatures are very cold probably have more insulated homes burning bio fuels on top of cooking with combustion.
 Can a correlation be made suggesting that, despite economic wealth per capita, IAP caused by combustion is a bigger issue in Northern countries?
 This would likely only apply to countries that have not reached "western civilization" levels of wealth

 -   It seems that the quantity of variables spread across this time span eliminates any hypothesis that would not involve a temporal comparison.
-If focusing on a single-year comparison becomes useful, it may be valuable to pick a year that contains the most variables, since they are not all the same.
+If focusing on a single-year comparison becomes functional to the goals of this analysis, it may be valuable to pick a year with the most variables since they are not all the same.
 :::